dropseed/plain/plain-dev/README.md

 The key process here is still `manage.py runserver`.
 But, before that runs, it will also wait for the database to be available and run `manage.py migrate`.

-### plain-db
+### plain-models

-If [`plain-db`](https://github.com/plainpackages/plain-db) is installed, it will automatically start and show the logs of the running database container.
+If [`plain-models`](https://github.com/plainpackages/plain-models) is installed, it will automatically start and show the logs of the running database container.

 ### plain-tailwind